-Castel Malawi to launch new packs for spirits on Sunday
+Castel Malawi launches new packs for spirits

-Castel Malawi says it will be launching new packs for Malawi Gin, Malawi Vodka and Premier Brandy this coming Sunday at Grand Business Park in Lilongwe.
+Castel Malawi has launched new packs for Malawi Gin, Malawi Vodka and Premier Brandy and this coming Sunday the company will hold another event at Grand Business Park in Lilongwe.

 Nelson Zoto Banda Sales and Marketing Director at Castel Malawi Limited told journalists in Lilongwe on Friday that the objective of introducing the new product is that they want to ensure uninterrupted availability of the iconic spirits and introduce an affordable park size.